manassaloi/manassaloi.github.io/_posts/2025-07-10-mamoon-hamid-box-glean.markdown

 This framework for identifying platform shifts has positioned Mamoon and Kleiner perfectly for the AI wave.

-Recent investments in Glean (enterprise search powered by AI), Harvey (AI for legal work), and Ambience Healthcare (AI medical scribe) all follow the same pattern: they're not adding AI features to existing interfaces, they are rebuilding entire categories with AI at the core.
+Kleiner's investments in Glean (enterprise search powered by AI), Harvey (AI for legal work), and Ambience Healthcare (AI medical scribe) all follow the same pattern: they're not adding AI features to existing interfaces, they are rebuilding entire categories with AI at the core.

 [Edited using Claude.
 Any errors in interpretation are my own.]